adbreeker/GithubStatsAnimator/README.md

 ## 🌟 Inspiration

-This project was initially inspired by [anuraghazra/github-readme-stats](https://github.com/anuraghazra/github-readme-stats), which I used for several years before deciding to create my own version.
-While maintaining some similarities to the original concept, this project introduces tons of new features including:
+This project was initially inspired by [anuraghazra/github-readme-stats](https://github.com/anuraghazra/github-readme-stats), but is a complete rewrite with a modern stack and many new features:

-- **Animated contributions graphs** with custom text overlays
+- **Animated contributions graphs** with custom pixel font overlays and multi-phase animation
-- **Interactive React frontend** for real-time configuration
+- **Interactive React frontend** for real-time configuration, preview, and SVG download
-- **Modern technology stack** with React + Python backend
+- **Modern technology stack**: React 19, Vite, Python 3.11+, async GraphQL, and Postgres/Neon DB
-- **Enhanced performance** with optimized GraphQL queries
-- **Expanded statistics** and visualization options
+- **Advanced SVGs**: Animated bar charts, slot-machine counters, rotating icons, and more
+- **Robust testing**: Controlled, reproducible SVG output tests for all endpoints
+- **Extensible and modular**: Easy to add new stat types or customize both backend and frontend

-The goal was to create a more customizable, feature-rich, and modern alternative with nicely animated visuals using technologies closer to my heart while building upon the excellent foundation established by the original project.
+The goal: a more customizable, feature-rich, and modern alternative with beautiful animated visuals, robust API, and a delightful user/developer experience.

 ## 📄 License